Parrotfish: The Colourful Artists of the Great Barrier Reef

 11. Unique Dental Adaptations

 One of the distinctive features of parrotfish lies in their teeth.
 These remarkable creatures have beak-like teeth that resemble those of parrots, which is where their name originates.
-Their fused teeth form a powerful grinding surface, allowing them to scrape and crush coral and algae efficiently.
+Their fused teeth form a robust grinding surface, allowing them to scrape and crush coral and algae efficiently.

 12. Ecological Resilience